FractionEstate/decentralized-did/demo-wallet/README.md

 <div align="justify">
   <b>
-    Veridian Wallet is an open source application developed by the Cardano Foundation.
+    BIOVERA is an open source, production-ready biometric DID wallet built on Cardano.
-    This project is the result of on-going research and development pertaining to the principles of Self-Sovereign Identity (SSI), Self-Certifying Identifiers (SCIs), Verifiable Data Registries (VDRs), and the standards, frameworks, and implementations available within the Cardano ecosystem and externally.
+    This innovative application combines the principles of Self-Sovereign Identity (SSI) with advanced biometric authentication and deterministic DID generation from fingerprint data.
-    The first release of the wallet provides an open source implementation demonstrating the Key Event Receipt Infrastructure (KERI) on Cardano.
+    BIOVERA enables Sybil-resistant, privacy-preserving identity verification through biometric cryptography, leveraging Cardano's decentralized infrastructure and the KERI autonomic identifier system.
-    This wallet has undergone security auditing and penetration testing, and mitigations have been applied.
+    This wallet has undergone security auditing and penetration testing, with comprehensive biometric security measures and protection against presentation attacks.
   </b>
 </div>